srccast/git-cloner/README.md

   web:
     build:
       context: .
+    depends_on:
+      - docker
     command: flask run
+    environment:
+      FLASK_RUN_HOST: 0.0.0.0
+      DOCKER_HOST: tcp://docker:2375
     ports:
       - 5000:5000
-    working_dir: /app
-    environment:
-      - FLASK_RUN_HOST=0.0.0.0
-      - DOCKER_HOST=tcp://docker:2376
-    depends_on:
-      - docker
-    develop:
-      watch:
-        - action: rebuild
-          path: app.py

   docker:
     image: docker:dind
     privileged: true
-    entrypoint: dockerd --host=tcp://0.0.0.0:2376 --tls=false
+    entrypoint: dockerd --host tcp://0.0.0.0:2375
 ```

-Note: it might be necessary to restart docker compose once more, so it picks up the updated ports and command settings.

-Alright, now we should be able to visit `http://localhost:5000` and be greeted by a classic programming slogan.
+Alright, now we should be able to visit `http://localhost:5000` and be greeted by "Hello world".

-So far so good, but it could be a bit more dockier for my taste, so let's launch a container on every request,
+So far so good, let's launch a container on every request,
 which then echoes "Hello world", which will then be returned to our web container, which will then be returned
 as part of the HTTP response.